gogamid/manual-tests/IOS/Map/Windowed/infoButton.md

 ## Test Description

-This case tests the functionality of Info Button (i)
+This case tests the functionality of Info Button (i) which opens General page of a machine
  ***

 ## Precondition